DiegoFleitas/sls-youtube-backup/README.md

 ## Before starting

-You'll need to:
+You'll need:

 - an AWS account to set up the serverless project
-- create a new app in Google Cloud console to be able to use Youtube Data API v3
+- to create a new app in Google Cloud console to be able to use Youtube Data API v3
-- create a Wayback Machine account to request access keys for their S3-like API
+- to create a Wayback Machine account to request access keys for their S3-like API

 ## Running tests